Ecology and Hope

 How would you spend a Friday in the middle of summer holidays?
 At the beach?
 Walking in the hills?
 Lazing at home with book?
 Attending a theology conference?!!

 That close to 80 participants spent a summer day reflecting on how Christian hope motivates and shapes conservation practice is testimony to the strong interest in the topic.
 The ‘Ecology and Hope’ conference was an ecumenical affair – organised by A Rocha, in partnership with Catholic organisation Caritas and Nga Whaea Atawhai o Aotearoa/Sisters of Mercy, and hosted at Carey Baptist College in Auckland.
 Speakers engaged with the themes of ecology and hope from biblical, theological, historical and philosophical perspectives.
 Professor Celia Deane-Drummond spoke on understanding our place as humanity in the world and reflected upon the Pope’s encyclical Laudato Si.
 Delegates Tim & Lindy Jacomb, newly appointed pastors at Karori Baptist in Wellington said: “It was a fascinating and challenging conference with a breadth of engagement both theological, philosophical and practical.
 As we head into pastoral ministry in Wellington, we are looking forward to weaving these threads into our preaching and teaching ministries.”

-Papers from the conference will be published in an edited book and made available.
+Papers from the conference have been published as an edited book called “Creation and Hope”.
+For more information, please click here.